 If your body impression or the entire mattress is sagging 1 ½" or greater on an inner spring, or ½" on memory foam, there is a problem.
 Contact the manufacturer to ask about filing a warranty claim if you are still within the mattress warranty period.

-Always protect your mattress with a stain and water resistant mattress protector, like the Serta Sleep-to-Go Elite Protector.
+Always protect your mattress with a stain and water resistant mattress protector, like the Sleep Tite 5-Sided Smooth Protector.
 A small amount of liquid, even body sweat, has the potential to break down the foams in your mattress.
 This destroys the foams and leads to excessive body impressions.
 Although body impressions may be unsightly to some, unless they are deeper than the warranty allows and causing discomfort, they're harmless to you and your bed.